RDF-Molecules/rdf-molecules-mappings/README.md

 # SILK data integration workspace

-This project contains mapping and linking tasks executed with Silk Link Discovery Framework General information about Silk can be found on the official [website](http://silkframework.org).
+This project contains mapping and linking tasks executed with Silk Link Discovery Framework.
+Silk with a set of configurtation files is used to semantically lift data.
+General information about Silk can be found on the official [website](http://silkframework.org).
+The server can be started using sbt or from the docker image.

+## Run the Silk Workbench with sbt
+In order to start the workbench with the transformation rules, run the following command

+    $ sbt -Dworkspace.provider.file.dir=somefolder\data-integration-workspace\Workspace -Dhttp.port=9005 "project workbench" run

+Note: Port is specified for not having conflicts with default port 9000 which can be used for development purposes.

+## Run the Silk Workbench from the Docker image
+In order to deploy and run the server in a docker image you have to package the Silk workbench with the configuration files, build the image from the docker file and then run it.
+The Docker engine must be installed in the host that will run the container.

 ### Package the Silk Workbench
 Download SILK framework https://github.com/silk-framework/silk and compile the Silk Workbench executing the command